 Learn about Schwartz Prize-Nominated Programs

-Thank you to Jesse Moss of NEH for this video of the 2016 Schwartz Prize nominees.
-This video was aired for the first time at the 2016 National Humanities Conference Schwartz Prize awards presentation in Salt Lake City, UT.
+Thank you to Jesse Moss of NEH for this video of the 2017 Schwartz Prize nominees.
+This video was aired for the first time at the 2017 National Humanities Conference Schwartz Prize awards presentation in Boston, MA.

 Martin and Helen Schwartz